denten-books/plain-text/3-format.md

 captures an essential property of literature in its dual movement between the material and the ideal worlds.

-The history of literary scholarship is also punctuated by moments of revolt against Hegelian reading for latent universalism.
-A recent conversation on the merits of surface reading has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
-Two types of reading become evident in this model.
-The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
-For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically minded critic reads in search of hidden drives, desires, or cognitive structures.
-By contrast to symptomatic reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."
-The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

-In the late 1960s, Susan Sontag similarly wrote about "the need for more attention to form in art."
-Interpretation can be liberating, she wrote, but it can also stifle creativity.
-It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
-"If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
-"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].
-Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
-Strategies of "deep" interpretation carry with them also a claim to access, along with an imbalance of interpretive acumen.
-The critic claims to uncover what the lay reader does not and cannot see.
-As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
-In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
-All readers are priests at the surface.
-All readers are capable, the critics suggest, of forming their own interpretation.

 In an earlier counterinsurgency against reading for content, at the turn of the twentieth century, Russian and Italian formalists similarly strove to break with Hegelian normative aesthetics by wedding the project of literary